Dingo-Proof Fence Guide for K'gari (Fraser Island)

 Why were dingo-deterrents installed?

-Following the identification of some high-risk areas, dingo deterrents have been installed at various townships, resorts, camping and rubbish disposal areas.
+Following the identification of some high-risk areas, dingo deterrents have been installed at various townships, resorts, camping and rubbish disposal areas around K'gari (Fraser Island).
+Whether you're camping overnight or just hanging out in a day-use area, dingo fences will keep you and your loved ones safe from these gorgeous yet wild creatures.

-Here’s where you will find dingo-deterrent fences and grids on Fraser Island:
+Here’s where you will find dingo-deterrent fences and grids on K'gari (Fraser Island):

 Happy Valley Township

-Happy Valley township is a fully-fenced community with 3 dingo grids located on the Eastern Beach of Fraser Island.
+Happy Valley township is a fully-fenced community with 3 dingo grids located on the Eastern Beach of K'gari (Fraser Island).
 Around an hour and a half drive from Hook Point, this township provides amenities such as fuel, food, a bar and bottleshop.

-Kingfisher Bay Resort is an award-winning resort village located next to the ferry terminal in Kingfisher Bay on the west coast of Fraser Island.
-Completely surrounded by a dingo fence, The Village has a huge range of facilities including pools, restaurants, bars, a general store and fuel outlet.
+Kingfisher Bay Resort is an award-winning resort village located next to the ferry terminal in Kingfisher Bay on the west coast of K'gari (Fraser Island).
+Completely surrounded by a dingo fence, the resort has a huge range of facilities including pools, restaurants, bars, a general store and fuel outlet.

-Eurong Beach Resort is another fully-fenced resort village.
+K'gari Beach Resort is another fully fenced resort village.
 To reach this resort, travel along the infamous 75 Mile Beach one hour north of Inskip Point or east of Kingfisher Bay Resort or Wanggoolba Creek.

 Dilli Village is a fully fenced camping area located 25km up the beach from Inskip Point.
-This facility is privately-owned is also used as a Research and Learning Centre for schools and universities.
+This facility is privately owned and is also used as a Research and Learning Centre for schools and universities.

 Central Station Camping Area